MSLNZ/GTC/docs/API/uarray.rst

    >>> fn.mean(resistances)
    ureal(121.96586792024915,16.939155846751817,inf)

-This obtains an uncertain number with a standard uncertainty of 16.939155846751817, which is the combined uncertainty of the mean of AC resistance values according to the GUM calculation
+This obtains an uncertain number with a standard uncertainty of 16.939155846751817 that is the combined uncertainty of the mean of AC resistance values.
+We could also calculate this as

 .. code-block:: pycon